willfurnass/sheffield_hpc/referenceinfo/index.rst

 .. _referenceinfo:

 =========================================================
-Reference Info
+Reference Information Index
 =========================================================

-This sub-tree contains reference information that is pulled into other pages.
+This page provides an index for various pieces of reference information which is included in several locations within other pages of the documentation.

+This section should be used to look for a quick references to very specific information such as scheduler commands, resource limits and software details.

 .. toctree::
   :maxdepth: 1